Burrata Cheese vs Kasseri Cheese

 Burrata Cheese has a fat content of 60% fat in dry matter.
 Burrata's texture can be described as "soft, creamy".
 Kasseri's texture can be described as "firm to hard".

-Burrata Cheese has a mild, lactic flavor.
-Kasseri Cheese has a rich flavor.
+Burrata Cheese has a mild, lactic taste.
+Kasseri Cheese has a rich taste.
 Kasseri's aroma can be described as "flowery".

 Appearance and Aging